Cyberattack disrupts operations at major US health care network

 The Ascension spokesperson did not immediately respond to follow-up questions on whether the incident involved ransomware, which locks computers so hackers can demand a fee.

-Health care providers across the US have suffered numerous ransomware attacks in recent years, some of which have disrupted patient care and cost health providers millions, if not billions, of dollars.
+Health care providers across the U.S. have suffered numerous ransomware attacks in recent years, some of which have disrupted patient care and cost health providers millions, if not billions, of dollars.

-A February ransomware attack on a subsidiary of health care giant UnitedHealth Group caused billing disruptions at pharmacies across the US and threatened to put some health providers out of business.
+A February ransomware attack on a subsidiary of health care giant UnitedHealth Group caused billing disruptions at pharmacies across the U.S. and threatened to put some health providers out of business.